simpledeblendorganization/simple_deblend/README.md

 ## Dependencies

 This code, written in Python, is dependent on the following Python packages:
-Numpy, Scipy, multiprocessing, matplotlib, and astrobase.
+NumPy, SciPy, multiprocessing, Matplotlib, and astrobase.
 For astrobase in particular, v0.4.0 was used in development of the (current) master branch, and features included in v0.4.1 were used in the development of some of the other branches.